 […] where he had fallen with the flagstaff in his hand, lay Prince Andrei Bolkonsky bleeding profusely and unconsciously uttering a gentle, piteous, and childlike moan (detskim stonom).
 (W&P I.3.19, cf. LN 346.)

 Andrei of Book 1 gets himself hurtfully, near-lethally entangled in the intertextuality of heroic performance.
 The Tolstoyan verdict keeps on crystallizing later in the narrative: regimental standards are just ‘pieces of cloth fastened to sticks’ (W&P III.2.39), and glory itself, of which Andrei used to be enamoured (W&P I.3.12), is but gossamer (Epilogue 1.16).
 Stories of heroism have a lot to answer for, then.
 The psychagogic effect of Plutarch’s Lives on Nikolenka is a more serious matter than it looks at first sight.
 To fall for the heroic narrative in good faith is all the more fatal.
 The Plutarchan Lives, as a particularly popular and efficacious heroic narrative, must be tackled with readerly vigilance.
 Still, Tolstoy’s authorial voiceover in the Epilogue stops short of condemning the boy for his susceptibility to heroism; to borrow Nikolenka’s phrase, he has much to ‘learn’ (uchit’sia), and learners ought to profit by their mistakes, hopefully.
 (Remember that Tolstoy himself used to endorse parallels with heroic antiquity during the Crimean War.)
 W&P does not view ‘Plutarch’s men’ as ideological demons to be exorcized from the Russian aristocratic consciousness, but rather as a prestigious, on-going provocation.
-As Elizabeth Samet elegantly observes,
+Elizabeth Samet elegantly observes that,

 Tolstoy refuses to banish altogether the heroes of antiquity from his text, because he recognizes that the invisible threads that bind his characters (and readers) to them can never quite be dissolved.